jemhop/bathealth/README.md

 A simple Ruby script that fetches your battery health from UPower and prints it in a readable way.
 It defaults to fetching the health for BAT0, but if supplied with the flag -a it will give you a selection menu of all your power devices.
 It can also be supplied with a number to debug different battery health levels.
-These two argumnets are not compatible.
+These two argumenets are not compatible.

 It prints some little 2012 style messages by default, these can be changed super easily.